Dr. Gerald Gurss, Artistic Director

 Stephanie Gaw, Operations Manager

 A native of the Philadelphia area, she is a graduate of the University of Minnesota earning a BS in Agricultural Economics, with a Marketing emphasis.
-Stephanie and her partner of 30 years, Wendy, live in Brooklyn Center and enjoy escaping to their cabin in Ely all year round.
+Stephanie and her partner of 34 years, Wendy, live in Brooklyn Center and enjoy escaping to their cabin in Ely all year round and are Gopher sports fans!

 Stephanie can be reached at: firstname.lastname@example.org and 612-339-7664